 I started working here in 2001.
 As a writer for Vegas.com, I've applauded hundreds of shows, explored every major hotel in town and raised a few glasses at most of the city's bars and clubs.
 Now I'm the resident foodie here.
 I write about all things dining — from $3.99 shrimp cocktail at the Golden Gate to the finest sushi at Nobu, and everything in between.

 Movies, going to concerts, reading, skiing.
 Is shopping a hobby?

 I can speak French pretty fluently.
 It once came in handy when I ran into a group of French tourists on the Strip who were on a scavenger hunt and needed to find an English-speaking person to sing "La Marseillaise" with them.
 My high school French teacher would be so proud.

 Give us your top insider tips about Vegas

-- Bellagio Fountains and Conservatory -- One of the most beautiful sights to see in Las Vegas is the Bellagio Fountains.
+You've seen them in TV commercials.
+You've seen them in movies like "Oceans Eleven."
+There's a reason the Bellagio Fountains are such an iconic symbol of Vegas.
+They're one of the most beautiful sights to see in the city.
 The dancing water accompanied by music that changes for each show is simply breathtaking.
 Then you can head inside to the hotel's Conservatory, which features an amazing seasonal display of flowers and plants.
 The best part?
-Both of these attractions are free.
+Both of these attractions are totally free.

-- Red Rock Canyon -- Take at least one day to venture outside of the city and see that Las Vegas is more than just neon and casinos.
-Red Rock Canyon is a gorgeous National Conservation Area about 40 minutes from Vegas with a scenic drive, wildlife, hiking trails, rock climbing and of course, brilliantly-colored red rock formations.
+I know it's hard to believe, but Las Vegas is more than just neon and casinos.
+Take at least a few hours to tear yourself away from the penny slots and venture off the Strip.
+Red Rock Canyon is a gorgeous National Conservation Area about 40 minutes from Vegas with a scenic drive, wildlife, hiking trails, rock climbing and, as the name suggests, brilliantly-colored red rock formations.